ptmcnally/school/README.md

 ### Running Via Docker

-Check out the project & run the following commands from the project root.
+Clone the project & run the following commands from the project root.

 `composer install`